Dylan Tait

 Tait started his career with Raith Rovers, having first signed a senior contract in 2019.
 Hibernian signed him in August 2021 then loaned him back to Raith as part of the deal.
-He then spent the second half of that season on loan with Kilmarnock and was loaned to Arbroath in September 2022.
+He has since had loan spells with Kilmarnock, Arbroath, Hamilton Academical and Falkirk, with him permanently joining the latter in June 2024.

 Club career

 Raith Rovers

 Tait made his debut for Raith Rovers on the final matchday of the 2018–19 League One campaign, coming on as a late substitute in a 1–1 draw with Montrose.
 Tait made a further 13 appearances in the 2019–20 season, scoring 3 goals as Raith Rovers were promoted to the Scottish Championship.
 Tait started as Raith Rovers began their 2020–21 Championship season with a 3–0 win over Arbroath providing the assist for his side's second goal.

 Hibernian

 Hibernian signed Tait in August 2021 for an undisclosed fee, and loaned him back to Raith Rovers until January 2022 as part of the deal.
 On 20 January 2022, Tait joined Scottish Championship side Kilmarnock on loan for the remainder of the 2021–22 season.

-Tait was loaned to Arbroath in September 2022.
+Tait was loaned to Arbroath in September 2022, and Hamilton Academical in July 2023.
+His loan with Hamilton was ended in January 2024 and he then moved on loan to their League One title rivals Falkirk, where he won the title with.
+He left Hibernian at the end of the 2023/24 season.